wazo-platform/wazo-doc/source/administration/provisioning/adv_configuration.rst

    When you install a new plugin, templates are not migrated automatically, so you must manually copy them from the old plugin directory to the new one.
 This does not apply for a plugin upgrade.

-Let's supose we have installed the ``xivo-aastra-3.2.2-SP3`` plugin and want to write some custom templates for it.
+Let's suppose we have installed the ``xivo-aastra-3.2.2-SP3`` plugin and want to write some custom templates for it.

 First thing to do is to go into the directory where the plugin is installed::